 For example, you may not know that Hideys, should have two entrances so that in case your guinea pigs fight, there will always be room to flee.

-Other items which are not only guinea pig friendly, but are probably universally loved by almost all piggies are big, but not too big tunnels and tubes.
+Other items that are not only guinea pig friendly, but are probably universally loved by almost all piggies are big, but not too big tunnels and tubes.

 Purchasing small items because you just adopted a baby guinea pig